umeshshingare/umeshshingare/README.md

 ---

-<p align="center">“Building scalable systems and writing clean code is my passion.”</p>
+<p align="center">“Turning ideas into scalable, maintainable, and elegant solutions, one line of code at a time.”</p>